Joint ownership of intellectual property

-The issue of intellectual property joint ownership arises in a range of settings including joint ventures, collaborations, mobile application (app) development, software development and shared research and development projects.
+The issue of joint ownership of intellectual property (IP) arises in a range of settings including joint ventures, collaborations, mobile application (app) development, software development and shared research and development projects.
 We work with all parties to solve and avoid problems.

-Questions of ownership arise in a variety of situations in practice such as:
+Questions of ownership arise in a variety of situations in such as:

-- Where more than one person is engaged in development of IP;
+- Where more than one person is engaged in the development of intellectual property;

-- Where IP property has been acquired from a third party upon assignment of rights;
+- Where intellectual property has been acquired from a third party upon assignment of rights;

-- Where consent for use of IP is needed; and importantly
+- Where consent for use of intellectual property is needed; and importantly

 - Where claims arise in respect of the intellectual property.

 Often problems arise where a company has made a significant contribution to a joint project.
-For example, it is common for a development to work on existing intellectual property created by one company and enhance it with new parties working in collaboration.
-Generally the enhanced intellectual property (being a combination of initial intellectual property and new intellectual property) can only be exploited with the benefit of rights to the initial IP.
-If the initial rights owner does not give consent there is a potential infringement which creates vulnerability.
+For example, it is common for development work to include existing intellectual property created by a company or an individual.
+The new parties work together in collaboration to enhance or further develop the intellectual property.
+Generally the enhanced intellectual property (being a combination of the initial intellectual property and the new intellectual property) can only be exploited with the benefit of rights to the initial intellectual property.
+If the initial rights’ owner does not give consent there is a potential infringement which creates vulnerability.